+=

 Constitution of the

 Oklahoma State University

 Student Union Activities Board

 Article 1.
 NAME AND PURPOSE

 Section 1.1 The name of this organization shall be the Student Union Activities Board, hereafter referred to as SUAB.
 SUAB is a recognized student organization of Oklahoma State University (OSU) which functions under the sponsorship of the OSU Student Union.
 As such, it shall be responsible to the Student Union Director, through its professional advisor and the Director of Leadership and Campus Life, respectively.
 As such, it shall operate in accordance with the missions of the University and the Student Union, and within their established policies and procedures.